joinpursuit/guide-deployment/fly/README.md

 ('Sunday');
 ```

-Once you have tested everything you can drop this table using the same command line you have open.
+Once you have tested everything, you can drop this table using the same command line you have open.

-Later, you will create your own schema and seeds for your app.
+Later, you will create your schema and seeds for your app.
 You will add and modify them through this command line.

 ## Attaching and detaching the database

 [Follow the instructions here](https://fly.io/docs/reference/postgres/) to attach and detach databases to and from your server applications.

-To see the data from the database go to to your URL for your deployed app and add `/test` to the end of the URL.
+To see the data from the database, go to the URL for your deployed app and add `/test` to the end of the URL.
 You should see an array of days of the week.

 ![See data from database in the browser](./assets/see-data-in-browser.png)